trogdoro/xiki/README.md

+## Xiki expands your command line

+Xiki makes the command line friendlier and more powerful.
+Xiki Shell (xsh) lets you use Xiki from command line, in a way that augments your current favorite shell (bash or zsh).

+    $ xsh

 ## Install

 ### One-line installer

-If you want a one-line installer, this should do the trick:
+If you want a one-line installer, this should do the trick.
+Copy and paste it into your shell console.

-      $ cd ~; wget https://github.com/trogdoro/xiki/archive/master.tar.gz; tar xzf master.tar.gz; xiki-master/bin/xsh
+     cd ~; wget https://github.com/trogdoro/xiki/archive/master.tar.gz; tar xzf master.tar.gz; xiki-master/bin/xsh

 It will walk you through a couple setup steps.